From £54,1058

 The 483bhp GV60 has no problem rocketing up Millbrook’s steep inclines, and the brakes cope fairly well with scrubbing off speed.
 The stability control is also finely tuned, dealing with slip and provocation smoothly and unintrusively.

 However, the Kia EV6 revealed there is genuine dynamic talent in the E-GMP bones.
-Combine that with Genesis calling this version the ‘Sport Plus’ and it creates expectations the GV60 can’t quite meet.
+Combine that with Genesis calling this version the ‘Performance’ and it creates expectations the GV60 can’t quite meet.

 There is a lot of grip, but the steering lacks the feedback and precision to give the confidence to really lean on it.
 And even though the stability control can be fully turned off, the GV60 feels resolutely front-led.
 An aggressive lift will get the chassis to rotate, but it refuses to do so on the power in its standard modes.

-The Sport Plus features a Drift mode, but as the convoluted way of engaging it isn’t even included in the owner’s manual, we didn’t manage to test it on track.
+The Performance features a Drift mode, but as the convoluted way of engaging it isn’t even included in the owner’s manual, we didn’t manage to test it on track.

 MPG & RUNNING COSTS

 Genesis is the premium sibling to Hyundai and Kia, so the Genesis GV60 is more expensive than a Kia EV6 or Hyundai Ioniq 5, but not by as much as you might expect.
-It starts at £47,005, only £2810 more than an EV6 and about as equally well equipped.
-The Sport Plus is a slightly startling £18,400 more, but that’s still on a par with the Tesla Model Y Performance and the Ford Mustang Mach-E GT, and far cheaper than a Porsche Taycan Cross Turismo.
+It starts at £54,115, which is around £10,000 more than an EV6, but is far better equipped.
+The Performance is around £13,000 more, which makes it around £6,000 pricier than a Tesla Model Y Performance but far cheaper than a Porsche Taycan Cross Turismo.

 The problem all Genesis models have is brand recognition, and that takes its toll on the predicted residual values, which in turn makes the monthly rates rather expensive.